SAP-archive/teched2020-DEV260/exercises/ex9/README.md

 - implemented them in the behavior implementation class and
 - assigned them to the draft determine action prepare,

-you can continue with - [Exercise 10 - Authorizations](../ex10/README.md)
+you can continue with - [Exercise 10 - Authorizations (optional)](../ex10/README.md)

 ## Appendix

 Find the source code for the exception class, the base behavior definition and the travel behavior implementation class in the [sources](sources) folder.
-Don't forget to replace the placeholder `####` with your group-id.
+Don't forget to replace the placeholder `####` with your group ID.

 - [Exception Class ZCM_RAP_####](sources/EX9_2_CLAS_ZCM_RAP.txt)
 - [Behavior Definition ZI_RAP_TRAVEL_####](sources/EX9_4_BDEF_ZI_RAP_TRAVEL.txt)